SOFT2020-2021/Mini-Project-2-NoSQL-Databases/README.md

+# Mini-project 2: NoSQL Databases

-Your task is to select two or more databases of different NoSQL types and to compare their features and performance in storing, scaling, providing, and processing big data.
+Your task is to select two or more databases of different NoSQL types and to compare their featuresc and performance in storing, scaling, providing, and processing big data.
-Your solution includes
-- preparing a large data source and loading it into both databases

 - Importing data